 Instructions

-- For each jar add 1 Tbsp. lemon juice and one washed large herb sprig.
+- For each jar, add 1 Tbsp. lemon juice and one washed large herb sprig.
 Fill the jars with the tomatoes to about 1/2" head space.
-Wipe the rims and place the lids on and rims to finger tight.
-Process in a boiling water bath covering with at least 1" of water for 40 min. for elevations of 1000-3000 ft., 3,001 to 6,000 ft. for 45 minutes for 6,001 to 8,000 and 50 min.
-Remove jars to a towel lined counter and make sure they make a "popping" sound so that the lids are sealed.
+Wipe the rims with a damp paper towel and place the lids on and rims to finger tight.
+Process in a boiling water bath covering with at least 1" of water for 40 min. for elevations of 1000-3000 ft., 3,001 to 6,000 ft. for 45 minutes, and 6,001 to 8,000 ft. for 50 min.
+Remove jars to a towel-lined counter and make sure they make a "popping" sound so that the lids are sealed.

 - Cool completely and store.
 Canned tomatoes should be used within the year.